-- Do you understand when you should consider notifying data subjects? - (b) Do you understand the contractual and legal rights of data subjects? - (c) Can you quickly prepare appropriately worded notifications to data subjects? - Do you understand the potential harm to data subjects of loss of the different types of data that you hold? - [e] Do you have the ability to appropriately triage and deal with a breach? - (f) Are councillors and staff appropriately trained as to how to deal with data subjects in a breach scenario?
+- (a) Do you understand when you should consider notifying data subjects? - (b) Do you understand the contractual and legal rights of data subjects? - (c) Can you quickly prepare appropriately worded notifications to data subjects? - (d) Do you understand the potential harm to data subjects of loss of the different types of data that you hold?